|

 of the sacred.
 II.
 The Ontological Interpretation: The Abyss as

-Immaculate Real Diametrically
+Immaculate Unlimited Potential Diametrically

 opposed to this moralistic terror is the druid vision, in which the deep is

-indeed of Being itself.
+Emergence, indeed of Truth of Being itself.
 In this

 perspective, the surfaces of the world—its names, categories, conventions—are

-recognized as aesthetic fictions, indispensable but fundamentally cosmetic.
+recognized as aesthetic fictions, indispensable but fundamentally cosmetic,

-is a palliative deceit.
+But this shielding is not protection; it is a palliative deceit.
 To

-detail is not a satanic seduction but a gateway into the inexhaustible
+of detail is not a satanic seduction but a gateway into the inexhaustible

-fecundity of existence.
+fecundity of the womb of existence.
 Where the

 first vision sees a daemonic labyrinth designed to entrap, this vision sees